Fermi Surface

 [10]:

-# This code block is only used to generate a thumbnail for the example gallary.
+The following code block is only used to generate a nice thumbnail for the example gallary.

 import matplotlib.pyplot as plt